The Pooled Employer 401(k) Plan (PEP): 5 Big Benefits for Your Small Business

 What the Pooled Plan Provider does for you

 Many businesses don't have the time, technology, or infrastructure to carry out the duties of retirement administration.
 The Pew Charitable Trust study found that lack of administrative resources was the second biggest obstacle to offering employees a quality retirement plan.

 The PEP directly addresses this challenge.
 The plan is a "do it for you" approach where the P3 manages administration, monitoring, and reporting.
 Employers don't have to worry about plan setup, coordinating with vendors, filing most forms, employee enrollment, or any of the many complexities of 401(k) plan management.
 Although the plan is managed by the P3, employers still have control over things like defining matching levels and contribution limits, and ensuring the plan is performing to meet employees' needs.
 Some employers may prefer more hands-on involvement, but for those who want a plan that can practically run itself, a PEP is ideal.

 To offset startup costs, the SECURE Act provides that eligible employers may be able to receive up to $5,000 in tax credits annually, with an additional $500 tax credit available for using automatic enrollment in the plan, for the first three years that the plan is effective.
 While this can apply to any new 401(k), it is particularly powerful when applied to the already economical PEP.

 Last but not least, the reason you're doing this in the first place — your employees.
-In the age of COVID-19, employees may need stability in uncertain times and to feel that their future is secure.
-As their employer, you can help provide them with peace of mind by making a high-quality retirement plan like the popular 401(k) more accessible and easy to afford.
+As a result of the COVID-19 pandemic, employees need stability and to feel that their future is secure.
+As their employer, you can help provide them with peace of mind by making a high-quality retirement plan such as the popular 401(k) more accessible and easy to afford.

 Look for a P3 that provides your employees with tools to help them manage their plan.
 This may include online auto-enrollment, or an employee portal where they can check their retirement readiness and manage their account.